-Note: For Problem 8, there was no explanation provided regarding the classification of “common answers”, so we can only assume that any value other than 0, 5, and 10 were counted as “Other”.
+Note: a For Problem 8, there was no explanation provided regarding the classification of “common answers”, so we can only assume that any value other than 0, 5, and 10 were counted as “Other”.

-Extension: Experiments
+Extensions: Testing predictions by Thaler with no reviewed supporting evidence

-We added four problems that were not originally tested in the review article, and the measures and data analysis strategy for these extensions are summarized in Table 7.
+We added four problems that were not originally tested in the review article, and we summarized the measures and data analysis strategy for these extensions in Table 7.

 Table 7